 Weeping: The Watering of the Assumption

-In Neville Goddard's teachings, weeping is not just an expression of sorrow or grief, but also a powerful symbol of emotional investment in the assumption.
-Just as the mist watered the earth in the creation story (Genesis 2:6), weeping can be understood as the nourishing of the imagination—the emotional act of watering the assumption that will bring it into manifestation.
+In Neville Goddard’s teachings, weeping is not just sorrow but a powerful symbol of emotional investment in the assumption.
+Just as mist watered the earth in creation (Genesis 2:6), weeping waters the imagination—emotionally nourishing the assumption until it manifests.

 Conclusion: Merging Inner and Outer Reality